 - Works great outdoors

-- Perfect for someone looking to have a launch monitor first and a simulator second
+- Perfect for someone looking to have a launch monitor with a simulator option for winter

 - Great for club fitting